lit/lit-element/README.md

 ## Minimal Example

   1. Create a class that extends `LitElement`.
-  1. Implement a static `properties` getter that returns the element's properties (which automatically become observed attributes).
+  1. Use a `@property` decorator to create a property (or implement a static `properties` getter that returns the element's properties). (which automatically become observed attributes).
   1. Then implement a `render()` method and use the element's current properties to return a `lit-html` template result to render into the element.
 This is the only method that must be implemented by subclasses.